 Working with DataKind has really demystified the process of data science for me.
 Going in, I think everyone has this feeling that there’s some secret knowledge that all ‘real’ data scientists have, and you’ll be ‘discovered’ at some point for not having it.
 And while there’s always more to learn, it’s more important to figure out what skills and unique perspectives you do have and what you can bring to the conversation.

 The best advice I can give is to work with real data.
 Collecting, munging, and validating data is 80% of the work so if you’re just working with data sets that have been cleaned for you, you won’t learn the critical skills you’ll need when working on a data science project in the real world.
 (DataKind is a great way to learn those skills!)

 What did you discover about yourself while working on the project?

 I learned that I love working on collaborative projects in a team setting.
-In academia, you rarely have the ability to truly work on something as a large group, so leading this project allowed me to realize my passion for managing a large team than working on a solo project.
+In academia, I rarely had the ability to truly work on something in a collaborative manner, so leading this project allowed me to realize my passion for managing a team rather than working on a solo project.